vaibhavgarg90/job_portal/README.md

 2. sh mongo_import.sh (accepts following optional arguments)
   a. path from where to restore the data
   b. database name in which to restore (default is job_portal_db)
-  c. ip address of the mongo server (default is localhost)
-  d. port of the mongo server (default is 27017)
-3. Please modify the script appropriately if authentication is enabled.
+3. Please modify the script appropriately if authentication is enabled in MongoDB.

 ----------------------------------------------------------------------------
 Back End